Nvidia stock forecast: Third-party price target

 4. Day trading: intraday opportunities

 Nvidia’s high liquidity and sensitivity to news make it a potential option for day traders.
-Earnings days, major product announcements, or updates on AI demand can trigger significant intraday volatility, providing opportunities for quick gains.
+Earnings days, major product announcements, or updates on AI demand can trigger significant intraday volatility, providing potential for gains, but naturally also presents an increased risk of losses.

 Day traders should leverage real-time market data, advanced charting tools, and level 2 order books to refine their strategies.
 Keeping an eye on broader tech sector movements, particularly the US Tech 100, can also help gauge Nvidia’s price action during the trading session.